 When a mine owner1 desires to work minerals lying under2 the area of protection3, he must give notice of his intention to the railway or other authority before he begins to work4.
 This obligation to give notice is not affected by any rights or obligations with regard to support which may exist outside the mining code.
-Thus it makes no difference that the mine owner may already have the right to let down the surface, either unconditionally or subject to the payment of compensation, or that the railway or other authority is already entitled to support5.
-The mine owner
+Thus it makes no difference that the mine owner may already have the right to let down the surface, either unconditionally or subject to the payment of compensation, or that the railway or other authority

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL

 0330 161 1234